replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 To run the preflights as a customer, we need to have their login credentials to the Replicated registry.
-The lab set up process configured a customer for the Harbor application, but in this step we are going to add a new customer.
-We will do this in the Replicated Vendor Portal.
+The lab set up process configured a customer for the Harbor application, but in this step we're going to add a new customer.
+We'll do this in the Replicated Vendor Portal.

 Click on the Vendor Portal tab to open up a new browser window and